sahurtado88/learn/interview qs/monitoring.md

 Answer: Log aggregation is the process of collecting logs from various sources and centralizing them into a single location.
 This is important because it simplifies log management, enables comprehensive search and analysis, and provides a holistic view of system activity.

-8. How would you implement log rotation and retention?

-Answer: Log rotation involves regularly archiving old log files to prevent them from consuming excessive disk space.
-Log retention policies define how long logs should be kept before they are deleted.
-Implementing these typically involves configuring logging tools (like Logrotate) to automatically handle these tasks based on specified criteria.

 Traces
 9. What are traces and how do they differ from logs and metrics?